dd9jn/rfc4880bis/crypto-refresh.md

 IANA is requested to rename the "PGP Packet Types/Tags" registry to "Packet Types/Tags" and update its content to {{packet-types-registry}}.

-IANA is requested to rename the "PGP User Attribute Types" registry to "User Attribute Types" and update its content to {{user-attr-types-registry}}
+IANA is requested to rename the "PGP User Attribute Types" registry to "User Attribute Subpacket Types" and update its content to {{user-attr-subpacket-types-registry}}

 IANA is requested to rename the "Image Format Subpacket Types" registry to "Image Attribute Encoding Format" and update its content to {{image-attr-encoding-format-registry}}.